-Nutrition, physical activity and obesity prevention
+• Nutrition, physical activity and obesity prevention

-Expansion of the Duke Raleigh Lifestyle and Disease Management Center: Duke Raleigh Hospital will continue to develop the services offered through the Lifestyle and Disease Management Center including opportunities to innovate services for patients suffering from chronic illnesses like diabetes and congestive heart failure.
-In addition, through the integration of new fitness technology, the center is evaluating opportunities for enhanced fitness monitoring programs.
+- Expansion of the Duke Raleigh Lifestyle and Disease Management Center: Duke Raleigh Hospital will continue to develop the services offered through the Lifestyle and Disease Management Center including opportunities to innovate services for patients suffering from chronic illnesses like diabetes and congestive heart failure.
+In addition, through the integration of new fitness technology, the center is evaluating opportunities for enhanced fitness monitoring programs. - Duke Raleigh Hospital will continue to leverage existing communications materials including social media and newsletters to include healthy lifestyle messages.

-- Duke Raleigh Hospital will continue to support the Wellness Wednesdays fitness program and the Midtown Farmers' Market at North Hills and leverage the partnership as an opportunity to reinforce physical activity and healthy lifestyles.
-Duke Raleigh will offer on-site screenings at the farmers' market as well as "meet the expert" booths with providers and educational team members. - Duke Raleigh will continue to leverage existing communications materials including social media and newsletters to include healthy lifestyle messages.
 Duke Raleigh will additionally continue to partner with community organizations to support healthy lifestyle initiatives and to serve as a community resource for wellness and prevention information. - Duke Raleigh Hospital is collaborating closely with the Wake County Healthiest Capital County Initiative and is evaluating opportunities to provide support in meeting the initiatives in the key areas of focus including the promotion of nutrition and physical activity in locations without ready access.

-Cancer
+• Cancer

-- Cancer patient resource center: Plans are currently underway for the creation of a cancer patient resource center for cancer patients and their loved ones at Duke Cancer Center Raleigh.
-The center will be complete in winter 2016 and provide self-image items including wigs and scarves at no cost for patients undergoing treatment as well as other items for relaxation and patient support throughout the patient's course of care.
-The center will additionally provide patient resource and educational materials. - Community Outreach and Education: Duke Raleigh Hospital's 2015-2016 Healthy Focus education series will incorporate at least two cancer-focused community programs.
-The series will additionally employ targeted marketing efforts to reach key minority populations.
-Duke Raleigh is also working toward the availability of live, online access to the programs for individuals who are unable to attend the seminars in person.
+- Linear Accelerator: The Duke Raleigh Cancer Center has received approval to replace the current linear accelerator.
+Upgrading this technology will allow the center to treat patients more efficiently and to offer state-of-the-art treatment equipment to the community. - Cancer patient resource center: Duke Raleigh Hospital is working with the Duke Cancer Institute to develop a cancer patient resource center for cancer patients and their loved ones.
+The center will provide self-image items including wigs and scarves at no cost for patients undergoing treatment as well as other items for relaxation and patient support throughout the patient's course of care.
+The center will additionally provide patient resource and educational materials.

-• Access to Care:

-- Targeted Outreach: Duke Raleigh Hospital will target specific populations through area social organizations and faith-based organizations to provide health information and screenings most critical to the community's population.
-Duke Raleigh will look for opportunities to collaborate with community partners and other community agencies to provide a minimum of two targeted events each year to reach low income and minority populations where the need is greatest. - Duke Raleigh is dedicated to working with Saint Augustine's University and other community partners to impact the health and wellness of Southeast Raleigh and to provide support for the education of future public health practitioners.
+- Screenings: Duke Raleigh Cancer Center will partner with medical staff to offer at least one free cancer screening program to Wake County citizens each year.
+Focus for the event will include targeted outreach to populations in need. - Community Outreach and Education: - Duke Raleigh Hospital's 2015 Healthy Focus education series will incorporate at least two cancer-focused community programs.
+The series will additionally employ targeted marketing efforts to reach key minority populations. - Access to Care: - Targeted Outreach: Duke Raleigh Hospital will target specific populations through area social organizations and faith-based organizations to provide health information and screenings most critical to the community's population.
+Duke Raleigh will look for opportunities to collaborate with community partners and other community agencies to provide a minimum of two targeted events each year to reach low income and minority populations where the need is greatest.